devops329/devops/instruction/awsS3Deployment/awsS3Deployment.md

 #### Storing secrets

 Your repository is public and so you want to make sure that you keep secret anything that would give an advantage to a nefarious party.
-This includes your AWS Account ID, IAM roles and S3 Bucket names.
+This includes your AWS Account ID, IAM role, S3 Bucket name, and the CloudFront distribution ID.

 You can hide these secrets by creating [repository secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) and then referencing the secrets in your workflow.